eed3si9n/herding-cats/docs/11/b.md

 > As we have already argued, data structure determines program structure.
 > It therefore makes sense to abstract from the determining shape, leaving only what programs of different shape have in common.
-> What datatypes such as `List` and `Tree` have in common is the fact that they are recursive — which is to say, a datatype `Fix`, parametrized both by an element type `a` of basic kind (a plain type, such as integers or strings), and by a shape type `s` of higher kind (a type constructor, such as ‘pairs of’ or ‘lists of’, but in this case with two arguments rather than one).
+> What datatypes such as `List` and `Tree` have in common is the fact that they are recursive — which is to say, a datatype `Fix`

 ```haskell
 data Fix s a = In {out :: s a (Fix s a)}